MosesSupposes/Purescript-By-Example/text/chapter10.md

 - How to create new effect types and actions for use with the `Effect` monad, based on existing JavaScript code,
 - How to call PureScript code from JavaScript,
 - How to understand the representation of PureScript values at runtime,
-- How to work with untyped data using the `purescript-foreign` package.
+- How to work with untyped data using the `foreign` package.

 Towards the end of this chapter, we will revisit our recurring address book example.
 The goal of the chapter will be to add the following new functionality to our application using the FFI: